SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 4 highlights from Deepfaked Shit Is Getting Real
     - 1 highlights from ChatGPT May Have Beaten Its Winter Blues

+[[2024-02-07]] 6:35 AM — Synced 9 highlights from 1 document.
+    - 9 highlights from Graph Neural Networks in TensorFlow